BORoS49/UCI-Cloud-Networking/README2.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration needs to be performed manually, which is advantageous because of automating configuration with Ansible, is this practice saves time, it is easier on the installation process and there will be no trouble shooting during deployment because the scripts and commands work.

 The playbook implements the following tasks:
-- _Here is a simple rundown or the ELK installation process TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- _Here is a simple rundown or the ELK installation process
-- ...
-Download corrected install-elk.yml and then copy to Jump Box using the command
-<scp -i " Ohio Key.pem" install-elk.yml ec2-user@ec2-3-142-43-135.us-east-2.compute.amazonaws.com:/ec2-user

-- ...
-SSH in to Jump Box
-<ssh -i "Ohio_Key.pem" ec2-user@ec2-3-142-43-135.us-east-2.compute.amazonaws.com

-- ...
-Check Docker status use command
-<sudo service docker status> if status in not running use
-<sudo service docker start> to start docker
-- ...
-Sudo docker run -t -I cyberxsecurity/ansible bash (this will place you in the root )
-- ... open new git or command window and do the following SSH in to Jump box, LS to confirm keys and install-elk.yml and run rolowing command
-<sudo docker ps > copy the container id
-<sudo docker cp install-elk.yml <container id>:/root
-<sudo docker cp Ohio Key.pem <container id>:/root

-- ... go back to the Jump Box in Root and do the following ls install-elk.yml and Ohio Key.pem should appear cd /etc/ansible nano hosts make following changes under [webserver]
-       10.10.2.94
-	  10.10.2.124
-	ADD -[ELK]
-	   10.10.2.31 Save and quit
-- ... cd ~
-ssh in to ELK run
-sudo apt-get update
-sudo apt-get upgrade
-exit
-When back in root run following command
-<ansible-playbook install-elk.yml --key-file Ohio Key.pem
--...
-Use you RDP machine via AWS and the private ip address from ELK in you running instances, this will allow you to view a working Kibana
+- SSH into jumpbox and install and download/run the Docker service.
+Be sure to pull the correct ansible container for your jumpbox.
+- Run Docker and ssh into your private machines from the ansible container to establish a connection to them and then set your ansible files to allow these private machines to have ansible deploy to them with your playbook.
+- Use the proper commands to copy the playbooks and your public key over to the docker container
+- Using your newly copied playbooks and key, deploy the playbooks
+- Use windows to ensure that your playbooks have deployed